 You probably already know that it’s essential for building and maintaining strong bones, — “99 [percent] of the body’s calcium is in the bones and teeth — but calcium is also “necessary for maintaining healthy communication between the brain and other parts of the body,” as well as playing an integral role in muscle movement and cardiovascular function.

 With that said, most of us are only really familiar with the age-old source … dairy.
-Given the many downsides of dairy consumption — from ethical treatment of dairy cows to hormones and antibiotics to increase risk of certain cancers to the fact that most of the population is actually lactose intolerant (meaning you can’t digest the sugar in milk) — it’s time to turn to alternate, healthier options!
+Given the many downsides of dairy consumption — from ethical treatment of dairy cows to hormones and antibiotics to increase risk of certain cancers to the fact that most of the population is lactose intolerant (meaning you can’t digest the sugar in milk) — it’s time to turn to alternate, healthier options!

-Luckily, there are plentiful sources of plant-based, calcium-rich foods that can help fill the lack of calcium-based dairy such as soy products, — tofu, nato, cooked soybeans, and tempeh — some legumes, — beans, peas, and lentils — certain nuts and fruits, seeds — especially tahini — a few ancient grains — think about amaranth and teff, also gluten-free! — seaweed, and a handful of veggies and leafy greens.
+Luckily, there are plentiful sources of plant-based, calcium-rich foods that can help fill the lack of calcium-based dairy such as soy products, — tofu, nato, cooked soybeans, tempeh — some legumes, — beans, peas, and lentils — certain nuts and fruits, seeds — especially tahini — a few ancient grains — think about amaranth and teff, also gluten-free! — seaweed, and a handful of veggies and leafy greens.

 We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest plant-based recipe resource to help you get healthy!
 And, don’t forget to check out our Whole Foods Archives!